NucleusEngineering/serverless/README.md

-# Run, Build, Extend and Operate Serverless Apps on Google Cloud
+# Serverless Journey: Run, Build, Extend and Operate Serverless Apps on Google Cloud

 Welcome to this hands-on tutorial on how to get started with Serverless applications on Google Cloud.